Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: All arc-like continua with terminal points are Julia continua

-In other words, the curve indeed looks as sketched at the bottom of Figure~\ref{fig:tract_construction}. \item[I5.]
-We define the number $\widetilde{M}_k$ sufficiently large to ensure that no orbit of $F$ with address $\s$ has real part to the right of $\widetilde{M}_k$ at each time $n_k$; this ensures that the inverse system $(f_k)$ is expanding.
+If $\chi_k$ is sufficiently small, then furthermore the curve does not enter the part of the central strip $S$ that is to the left of real part $R_{k}$~\ref{I4item:wholegeodesic}.
+(In other words, the picture does indeed look as sketched at the bottom of Figure~\ref{fig:tract_construction}.) \item[I5.]
+We pick a sufficiently large number $\widetilde{M}_k$, see~\eqref{eqn:Mtilde}.
+The key here is that the pull-back of $[\widetilde{M}_k,\infty)+2\pi i s(k)$ under $F^{n_k}$, along the address $\s$, should still have large real parts.
+In the limit, this means that no orbit of $F$ with address $\s$ has real part to the right of $\widetilde{M}_k$ at every time $n_k$ and ensures that the inverse system $(f_k)$ is expanding.

-We then define $\phi_k$ according to Figure \ref{fig:tract_construction}.
-That is, if $z$ belongs to one of the constituent quadrilaterals of $U_k$, and $F(z)\in T+2\pi i s(k)$, then $\phi(\re z)$ (essentially) belongs to the corresponding complementary interval of $\Omega_k$.
-This ensures the key pseudo-conjugacy condition (see Lemma~\ref{lem:pullingback}).
+We can then define $\phi_k$ according to Figure \ref{fig:tract_construction}.
+That is, if $z$ belongs to one of the constituent quadrilaterals of $U_k$, and $F(z)\in T+2\pi i s(k)$, then $\phi(\re z)$ should belong to the corresponding complementary interval of $\Omega_k$, or possibly to one of the adjacent intervals.
+This allows us to establish the key pseudo-conjugacy condition (see Lemma~\ref{lem:pullingback}).